Shout out to my peeps!

 Nightingale (Photo: Kev Chapman, Creative Commons license)

 Emily Mockford, Rupert Marshall, and Torben Dabelsteen recorded great tits (Parus major) in three urban and three rural sites in Sheffield, UK.
-Their findings support those of other studies that suggest at least some urban birds, including house finches (Carpodacus mexicanus, 2005), song sparrows (Melospiza melodia, 2006), dark-eyed juncos (Junco hyernalis, 2007), and common blackbirds (Turdus merula, 2009 & 2010) sing at a higher frequency than members of the same species who live in rural habitats.
+Their findings support those of other studies that suggest at least some urban birds, including house (Carpodacus mexicanus, 2005), song (Melospiza melodia, 2006), dark-eyed (Junco hyernalis, 2007), and common (Turdus merula, 2009 & 2010) sing at a higher frequency than members of the same species who live in rural habitats.

 These earlier studies have attributed the popularity of falsetto among featherheads to competition for acoustic space, caused by the greater presence of low-frequency noise in urban habitats.
 But Mockford et al. report the physical structure of the city may contribute to the change in bird behavior, since the transmission efficiency of rural song compared to urban song was significantly lower at the urban study sites.